 Huddersfield was the birthplace of some notable British figures.
 From former Prime Minister Harold Wilson, Actors James Mason and Jodie Whittaker, to footballer Frazier Campbell, who has played for Manchester United, Tottenham Hotspur and is currently with Premier League club and 2016 FA Cup finalists Crystal Palace.
 The town also brought us the Yorkshire Terrier, with ‘Huddersfield Ben’, the original canine ancestor of this much loved breed, being bred there in the 1860s.

 Another important aspect of life in the town is sport.
-Not only does Huddersfield boast a wide range of sports teams, including Championship side Huddersfield Town FC, they can claim the title of ‘the birthplace of Rugby League’, with the Huddersfield Giants currently playing in the town.
+Not only does Huddersfield boast a wide range of sports teams, including Premier League side Huddersfield Town FC, they can claim the title of ‘the birthplace of Rugby League’, with the Huddersfield Giants currently playing in the town.
 They also saw the second stage of the 2014 Tour De France pass through the town.

 Sitting right between Manchester and Leeds, Huddersfield is just a short train-ride away from both, making it extremely accessible and very well-connected.
 The stunning Huddersfield train station, in the recently regenerated St. Georges Square, also offers services to Liverpool, Sheffield and a variety of towns and cities across the North of England.
 It is also served by the M1 and M62 motorways.